-The time it takes to turn apples into can vary depending on several factors, including room temperature and the initial starting gravity of the cider.
+The time it takes to turn apples into cider can vary depending on several factors, including room temperature and the initial starting gravity of the cider.
 While a general guideline is 5 to 14 days, it is important to note that the fermentation process is not an exact science and can be influenced by various variables.

-One of the key factors that can affect the fermentation time is the room temperature. , the microorganism responsible for fermenting the sugars in the apple into , is sensitive to temperature.
+One of the key factors that can affect the fermentation time is the room temperature.
+Yeast, the microorganism responsible for fermenting the sugars in the apple juice into alcohol, is sensitive to temperature.
 Warmer temperatures can speed up the fermentation process, while cooler temperatures can slow it down.
 Ideally, a temperature range of 60 to 70 degrees Fahrenheit (15 to 21 degrees Celsius) is recommended for cider fermentation.
 However, it is worth noting that some cider makers prefer to ferment at lower temperatures to achieve a slower and more controlled fermentation, which can result in a more complex and flavorful cider.

 Another factor that can impact fermentation time is the initial starting gravity of the cider.
 Starting gravity refers to the sugar content of the apple juice before fermentation.
 Ciders with higher sugar content will generally take longer to ferment compared to those with lower sugar content.
 This is because yeast needs time to convert the sugars into alcohol, and the more sugars there are, the longer it will take for fermentation to complete.
 It is worth mentioning that the specific gravity can be measured using a hydrometer, which can help cider makers monitor the progress of fermentation.